-How to write a Enterprise Data Architect resume experience section
+What to write in your Enterprise Data Architect Experience section

 Stick to popular email providers such as Gmail or Outlook.
 And use these professional formats to create your username: